dpkerins/UITechTest/README.md

 ### Overview
--The project was created with React
+- The project was created with React.
--Styling was done with React-Bootstrap and plain CSS -Testing was done with Cypress
+- Styling was done with React-Bootstrap and plain CSS.
+- Testing was done with Cypress.

 ### To run code
 - Run 'npm install' to download dependencies